JustKiddingCode/arpoc/docs/implementation/general.rst

 The default log level we capture is `INFO`.
 However, this can be changed in the configuration file as well as the log file.

-typing
-^^^^^^^^^^^

-Our complete project uses Python type hints.
-This way static sanity checks can be done to reduce the amount of bugs in the source code.
-An example for such a static code check application is MyPy.
-The type hints are done with the typing module (:cite:`typing`)

 json
 ^^^^^^^^^^^